 When interacting with customers, ask them to leave a short Google review to help your business grow and improve.
 Many people will be inclined to oblige after a positive transaction but, without the reminder, they may not know where best to leave feedback.

 Other great places to include links for leaving reviews are in emailed receipts, shipping confirmations, and on your website.

 While you’re at it, get in the habit of responding to as many reviews as possible — you can now do that with your Google My Business account — to improve your SEO, but also to demonstrate your organization’s winning customer service practices.

 Any collection of local SEO tips wouldn’t be complete without cover link building strategies.

 Link building is an evergreen SEO basic.
 The more websites that link to your website, the more trust Google will have in it, and the more visitors the search engine will send your way.

 Plus, if you’re able to build a lot of links on the websites of businesses based in your area, customers and search engines will find it easier to work out where you’re based.

 There are a lot of ways you can build more links to your website.
 You could write guest posts for the blogs of nearby businesses, ask to be included in local directories, or collaborate with a fellow business owner on a project so they have a legitimate reason to write about and link to your company.

-Securing coverage on local sites can require a more targeted strategy.
-So, if you would like some help with getting started, make sure you check out this guide to local link building tactics you can use.
+Securing coverage on local sites can require a more targeted strategy, so make sure you focus on local link building tactics.

 Local SEO tips summary